TheMonk2121/ai-dev-tasks/400_guides/400_05_codebase-organization-patterns.md

 # Use appropriate data structures for performance
 from collections import defaultdict, Counter, deque

-# Fast lookups with defaultdict
+# Fast lookups with defaultdic
 word_counts = defaultdict(int)
 for word in text.split():
     word_counts[word] += 1